afterpay/sdk-android/README.md

 ### Launching the Checkout (v2)

-**Note:** v2 Checkout is not available at this time for the following locales: France, Italy, Spain.
+**Note:** Checkout v2 is not available at this time for the following regions: France, Italy, Spain.

 Launch the Afterpay checkout v2 flow by starting the intent provided by the SDK for the given options.